 What is management development?

-Management development is the structured process by which managers enhance their skills, competencies and knowledge, via formal or informal learning methods, to the benefit of the individual, the employees they manage and the organisation.
+Management development describes all developmental activities, whether formal or informal, that help managers enhance their skills, competencies and knowledge to the benefit of the individual, the employees they manage and the organisation.

 Effective management in all organisations is widely recognised as critical to their success and, more broadly, to national economic wellbeing.
-Developing managers to so they can perform effectively is a particularly crucial part of wider organisational learning strategies.
+Developing managers so that they can perform effectively is a particularly crucial part of wider organisational learning strategies.
 Given the significance of this, it is surprising that the CIPD Resourcing and Talent Planning survey shows only 40% of employers had initiatives to improve managers’ people skills.

-Managing involves developing employees, planning, organising, co-ordinating and implementing strategies, programmes, tactics and policies in respect of people, resources, information, operations and finance. is Ensuring their team is adequately developed to deliver the organisation’s goals is central to a manager’s role.
-This may involve the manager being a coach themselves.
+Managing involves developing employees, planning, organising, co-ordinating and implementing strategies, programmes, tactics and policies in respect of people, resources, information, operations and finance.
+Ensuring their team is adequately developed to deliver the organisation’s goals is central to a manager’s role.

 Management development activities can therefore cover any or all of these areas, depending on the level and nature of the management role.

 What are the main challenges in management development?

 The vastly divergent nature and characteristics of ‘management’ means the task of identifying and providing effective learning opportunities for managers presents a significant challenge for L&D professionals.
 The term ‘manager’ covers a huge range of roles, from senior management teams to middle and specialist managers and a diverse array of line managers, together with individuals who occasionally take on project management roles, all with differing development needs.